outreachy/website/docs/intern-agreement.md

 **Termination.**

-The internship will take place between December 3, 2019 and March 3, 2020.
+The internship will take place between May 19, 2020 and August 18, 2020.
 In exceptional situations, your internship can be extended for up to five weeks, provided that both you and your Volunteer Mentor send a written request for an extension specifying a new end date to the Outreachy Project's leadership